 If one school has significantly higher costs for either tuition or living expenses, it could mean you will need to borrow more to attend that school.
-Even if you are offered the same or more in scholarships, be sure to calculate the out-of-pocket cost for each.
+Even if you are offered the same or more in scholarships, be sure to calculate the out-of-pocket cost (how much you may need to borrow) for each.